kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

 ### Full Documentation

-As stated earlier, this is just an introduction to GameKit's audio subsystem.
+As stated earlier, this is just an introduction to GameKit's audio system.
 Visit the full documentation [here](/audio).

 ## Scene Camera